Azure/bicep-registry-modules/avm/res/app/job/README.md

 - Required: Yes
 - Type: string

+### Parameter: `eventTriggerConfig.parallelism`

+Number of parallel replicas of a job that can run at a given time.
+Defaults to 1.

+- Required: No
+- Type: int

 ### Parameter: `eventTriggerConfig.replicaCompletionCount`

 Minimum number of successful replica completions before overall job completion.
 Must be equal or or less than the parallelism.
 Defaults to 1.